Date: 19 October 2014

 The Birding Day efforts rely heavily on the assistance of local communities and members of the public who have an interest in Glossy Black-Cockatoo.
 Therefore, this is effectively a 'citizen science' initiative where observations and records from the general public make an important contribution to furthering our understanding of the ecology of the Glossy Black-Cockatoo.
 If you are interested in participating in the Birding Days please contact one of the regional coordinators to ensure that we have your contact details and can notify you of future events but also of the results from previous surveys.
 The Birding Days are one of the ways that the public can assist in Glossy Black-Cockatoo conservation efforts.
 The other is to submit your sightings of the species, or signs of their feeding activity, using our on-line sightings tool at any time of the year.
 We encourage you to make extensive use of this system.

 REGIONAL COORDINATORS: A number of regional councils and Glossy Black Conservancy partners are involved with the coordination of the Birding Days.
 Regional coordinators oversee the recruitment and deployment of volunteer observers within their regions.
 If you are interested in participating in the surveys please get in touch with one of the regional coordinators listed below.
 Please be aware that some of these coordination roles do change from year to year so please check back regularly.
+If your region is not listed you are still able to take part in the birding day.
+Simply get in touch with the coordinator nearest to your location or send an email to Guy Castley.

 Volunteer Glossy Black-Cockatoo enthusiasts can participate in the annual Birding Day events by either searching their own property, or searching a known GBC locality, either as an individual or in a larger group (e.g. schools, scouts, guides, conservation groups etc.).
 An interactive map viewer is available to identify potential survey sites but we certainly welcome any reports of new areas where the Glossy Black-Cockatoo has been recorded.
 Please note: if you plan to survey an area as part of a group it will be your responsibility to coordinate your smaller group as the regional coordinators are simply assisting with providing information at workshops and potential survey locations.